 HIV PrEP (pre-exposure-prophylaxis)

-About PrEP
+About HIV-PrEP

 Make an appointment

-PrEP intake
+PrEP use

-Periodic PrEP use
+Event-driven PrEP use

 Daily PrEP use

-Interactions between PrEP and other medicines
+Interaction between PrEP and other medication

-• diclofenac (e.g. Voltaren)
+Diclofenac (e.g. Voltaren)

-Combination with paracetamol (e.g. Dafalgan) is okay.
+Combining PrEP with paracetamol (e.g. Tylenol) is safe.

 Source: HIV Drug Interactions Checker (University of Liverpool)